Code-Institute-Submissions/MSP-6/README.md

 # Deployment Process

 ## Direct Deployment

 The site was deployed to GitHub pages.
+The repository link can be found here - https://github.com/Sphere42/MSP-1

 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab